michalprchlik/javascript_calculator/README.md

 ## Suggestions

 All code is in one file `index.html`.
 In real-world scenario, every part of code should be separated to files.
-CSS and Javascript should be in `*.css` and `*.js` files
+CSS and Javascript should be in `*.css` and `*.js` files.